mwmott/personal/_posts/categories/articles/2014-01-28-Marathon-Men-and-Women.md

 title:  Marathon Men and Women
 date:   2014-01-28 00:10:20
 categories: articles featured
+author: Michael Mott
 ---

 ![Marathon cover]({{ base.url }}/assets/img/post/marathon1.jpg)
+_All photos by Michael Mott._

 _This piece is one in a series about the Pelham Bay Landfill Case, a 22-year case that settled in July of 2013.
-At Columbia’s Journalism School, my classmates and I covered the case from a variety of perspectives — I took the judges.
-All photos by Michael Mott._
+At Columbia’s Journalism School, my classmates and I covered the case from a variety of perspectives — I took the judges._

 Published on [The Uptown Chronicle](http://theuptownchronicle.com/?page_id=5763) on January 28th, 2014.